What is hirsutism?

 - Facial hair: moustache, beard, eyebrows

-- Abdomen: diamond shape of pubic hair extending to umbilicus
+- Abdomen: the diamond shape of pubic hair extending to the umbilicus

 - Chest: around nipples or more extensive growth